prototypefund/reproducible-website/_events/paris2018/report.md

 * Check for special cases when they are found

-* Add a script for Arch JSON output, similiary to debian json output (bin/reproducible\_json.py)
+* Add a script for Arch JSON output, similarly to debian json output (bin/reproducible\_json.py)

 * Guix json output from guix-challenge to be coded to allow importing